Charter of the French Language: Criticism

-Levying fines of up to per offence, Charter enforcers were widely labelled in the English media as the "language police" or "tongue troopers".
+Levying fines of up to $7000 per offence, Charter enforcers were widely labelled in the English media as the "language police" or "tongue troopers".
 While the Office québécois de la langue française (OQLF) provides several warnings before resorting to legal sanctions, allegations that it has abused its powers have led to charges of racism and harassment.
 The OQLF took action against stores retailing imported kosher goods that did not meet its labelling requirements, an action perceived in the Jewish community as an unfair targeting that coincided with a high-profile case against the well-known Schwartz's delicatessen, the owner of which was subjected to failed legal action by the OQLF due to the apostrophe in his sign, which remains.
 In the mid-1980s, another delicatessen, Dunn's, got in trouble for having the English phrase smoked meat on the sign out front.
 The manager at the time stated that Parti Québécois MNA Gérald Godin himself ordered the sandwich by its name.
 Dunn's also fought a ruling to change the name of smoked meat to bœuf mariné to conform to the charter.
 Dunn's won the ruling by appeal by proving that if they did not advertise smoked meat they would confuse and anger customers.
 Due to the work of Myer Dunn, under the ruling in 1987, smoked meat became a word in both official languages of Canada.
 In 2002, there were reported cases of harassment of allophone merchants who refused to speak French.

 The 2004 annual report of the OQLF was criticized by a columnist of The Gazette who alleged that there was a "totalitarian mindset in the bureaucracy".
 The columnist complained of sections of the report which described the continued prevalence of languages other than French in two-thirds of Montreal's households as an "alarming" trend that would present a formidable challenge to francophones in Montreal.
-In reality, the report judged alarming the fact that adoption of English as a home language by allophones grew faster than the adoption of French as a home language.
+In reality, the report said it was alarming that adoption of English as a home language by allophones grew faster than the adoption of French as a home language.

 The use of the notwithstanding clause in the 1990s to circumvent the Canadian Charter of Rights and Freedoms with regards to signage also resulted in reactions from other Canadian provinces; the syndrome de Sault Ste.
 Marie was a series of symbolic but divisive resolutions by some municipalities outside Quebec declaring their towns unilingually English in protest of what they saw as an infringement on the rights embodied in the charter.
 It is often believed that the controversy over the Charter was what influenced the Meech Lake Accord and Charlottetown Accord to fail.
 The Supreme Court in their ruling regarding the signs case which led to the use of the notwithstanding clause, ruled that in fact any sign law was a violation of the freedom of expression right.